vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 {% endraw %}
 ```

+The used weather alarm entity here is based on the [KNMI weather alarm scraper](/homeassistant/homeassistant_dashboard_weather_nl#weather-alarm).

 > **_NOTE:_** The `rain_expected` sensor here is a personal custom sensor, provided by a Node-RED script which checks the data from `sensor.neerslag_buienalarm_regen_data` and `sensor.neerslag_buienradar_regen_data` if any rain is expected.

 ---